gshaikov/tensorflow-net/README.md

 # ConvNet in Tensorflow Core

-I implemented a CNN deep learning model using Tensorflow Core and trained it from scratch using MNIST digits on Amazon Web Services.
+I implemented a CNN model using Tensorflow Core and trained it from scratch using MNIST digits on Amazon Web Services.
 The dataset is taken from here: [Kaggle MNIST competition](https://www.kaggle.com/c/digit-recognizer/data)

 ## Folder structure